ikbelkirasan/zapier-cli/README.md

   $ zapier-cli integrations

 OPTIONS
-  -a, --account=account  (required) The account to which the app should be uploaded -h, --help             show CLI help
+  -a, --account=account  The account to which the app should be uploaded -h, --help             show CLI help
 ```